travis-ci/docs-travis-ci-com/user/enterprise/build-images.md

-After pulling the build images from [quay.io](https://quay.io/organization/travisci) either through [installation](/user/enterprise/installation) or manually, make sure they they've been re-tagged to `travis:[language]`.
+After pulling the build images from [quay.io](https://quay.io/organization/travisci) either through [installation](/user/enterprise/installation) or manually, make sure they've been re-tagged to `travis:[language]`.
 Once this configuration is in place, you can fully customize these images according to your needs.